gravitational/teleport/rfd/0154-logging-guidelines.md

    a `context.Background` to indicate as such.
 1) The message should be a fragment, and not a full sentence.
 Terminating the message with punctuation should be avoided.
+1) Starting the message with capitalization is preferred ("Speed threshold reached" instead of "speed threshold reached").

 To achieve these, we can add enable the [`sloglint`](https://github.com/go-simpler/sloglint) linter in our golangci-lint configuration.